muawiakh/pyphercises/README.md

 # Pyphercises

 This repo was created to practice problems in Python.
-Might not contain magic, dragons and cats.
+Might not contain magic, dragons or cats.

 ## Install